vikas-viki/vikas-viki/prod-problems.md

 📦 Now the server gets the exact build + dependencies from CI — identical to local behavior, no surprises.

+> wait wait wait
+after that pnpm symlinks became an issue, so I had to go with docker instead

 ---

 ## 🧠 Lessons